jawn/StreamDeck-OSC/README.md

 ## What Is It Not (and what can't it do?)

 It's not a full OSC protocol implementation.
-Every device and software uses the protocol a bit differently and making all possible cases available in the program is pr way too time consuming for me.
+Every device and software uses the protocol a bit differently and making all possible cases available in the program is way too time consuming for me.

 ## Release / Installation